-Medicaid reimbursement for services provided to an extraordinary recipient in state shall be the per diem rate plus a negotiated rate to cover the additional cost of medically necessary services and supplies associated with the treatment of extraordinary recipients.
+Medicaid reimbursement for services provided to an extraordinary recipient in state shall be the per diem rate (case mix rate) plus a negotiated rate to cover the additional cost of medically necessary services and supplies associated with the treatment of extraordinary recipients to encompass but not exceed the total cost of care for the individual.

 - a.
 The Department will negotiate with providers on a case-by-case basis to determine the negotiated rate and the billing procedures for extraordinary recipients. - b.
 Prior to such negotiations, the provider shall submit: - 1.
-A treatment plan including a physician's order documenting the medical necessity of the treatment; and - 2.
+A treatment plan including a physician's order documenting the medical necessity of the treatment, and - 2.
 A proposed reimbursement rate, including all relevant financial records for services provided to an extraordinary recipient as requested by the Department. - c.
 The Department may request, and the provider shall furnish before a negotiated rate is established, additional information to document the medical necessity for services and equipment provided to an extraordinary recipient. - d.
-The negotiated rate shall be the rate agreed upon by the provider and the Department for medically necessary services and equipment. - e.
-The Department shall reevaluate the condition of an extraordinary recipient after the first thirty days and at least every ninety days thereafter.
-Reauthorization must be obtained monthly with chronic wound care and reauthorization is at the discretion of department staff.
+The negotiated rate is the rate agreed upon by the provider and the Department for medically necessary services and equipment. - e.
+The Department shall reevaluate the condition of an extraordinary recipient at least quarterly dependent upon the approved add-pay category, to determine continued need for specialized care reimbursement.
+Reauthorization is determined by Department staff.
 The Department may require the provider to submit any appropriate medical and other documentation to support a request for reauthorization.
 The renegotiated rate shall reflect any changes in the recipient's condition. - f.
-Providers are responsible for notifying the Department of significant changes in an individual's condition.
+Providers must notify the Department of significant changes in an individual's condition.
 A new rate may be negotiated when this change occurs.